 Juneteenth became a federal holiday on June 17, 2021 (VOA).

-Learn more about Juneteenth and join the celebration with these lists and other resources.
+Learn more about Juneteenth and join the celebration with library events and resources.

 Library Events